HealthInnovators/MedChat-AI/README.md

 We will consider using open-source libraries like Transformers (https://huggingface.co/docs/transformers/en/index) and libraries for medical text processing.
 **docs**: This folder will include documentation on using the LLM, including installation instructions, API details, and usage examples.
 **evaluations**: This folder will store the results of performance evaluations on the LLM, including metrics relevant to healthcare chat applications (e.g., accuracy, safety, bias detection).
+**meeting-notes**: This folder will store the regular meeting minutes.

 ### Features:
 - **Context-aware Responses:** OpenHealthChatLLM understands the context of the conversation and provides relevant responses tailored to the user's inquiries.